 Extension to the existing car parks at Alnmouth Railway Station, and/or the creation of additional parking spaces at the station will be supported, if required.
-Any scheme should include appropriate landscaping to mitigate the visual impact of additional car parking and incorporate improved pedestrian and cycle access as well as electric charging points for cars.
+Any scheme should include appropriate landscaping to mitigate the visual impact of additional car parking and incorporate improved pedestrian and cycle access as well as being designed to enable charging of plug-in and other ultra-low emission vehicles in safe, accessible and convenient locations.